 Carpetcycle specialize in the removal and recycling of carpets.
 This Newark, NJ based company has become a leader in the process of carpet recycling.
 They offer a range of services for residential customers.

-- You can drop off your unwanted carpet for recycling at the carpetcycle facility between 6 am and 2:30 pm on weekdays.
+You can drop off your unwanted carpet for recycling (for free) at the carpetcycle facility between 6 am and 2:30 pm on weekdays.
 Take your unwanted carpet to...